mattermost/docs/doc/installation/deployment.md

 ### TLS certificates

-You should be running gitlab using https which requires TLS certificates.
+You should be running GitLab using https which requires TLS certificates.
 By default the chart will install and configure [cert-manager](https://github.com/jetstack/cert-manager) to obtain free TLS certificates.
 If you have your own wildcard certificate, you already have cert-manager installed, or you